 Dr. O'Rourke is a retired internal medicine physician in Rutland, Vermont.
 After completing his first residency at UVM, he enlisted as a Captain in the US Air Force, and was the Chief Medical Officer at the Robins Air Force Hospital in Warner

-Rutland County Medical Society, and the Vermont Heart Association, and was a member of the Vermont Medical Society Council and Medical Practice Board.
+the Rutland County Medical Society, and the Vermont Heart Association, and was a member of the Vermont Medical Society Council and Medical Practice Board.
 For 32 years he was the athletic physician at the Mt.
-St. Joseph Academy, and was the City
+St. Joseph Academy, and was

 Solomon, M.D. ’87

 Co-Founder, Operation Sight; Private practice ophthalmologist; Former Chair of Storm Eye Institute at the Medical University of South Carolina, President of the American Society of Cataract and Refractive Surgeons.